shadany7824/Bayshore_6RR_PLUS/README.md

 # Bayshore_6RR (Neo Alpha Built)
-A server implementation for Wangan Midnight Maximum Tune 6RR, based from Bayshore 6 and 6R, written in TypeScript language.
-Modified and edited by PixelCheeze, Khunmenn and Tiaraaa for W6W10JPN05 support.
+A server implementation for Wangan Midnight Maximum Tune 6RR, based on Bayshore, written in TypeScript language.

+Modified and edited by Pixel ~ Inphy for W6W10JPN05 support.

 ### THIS PROJECT IS CURRENTLY FOR PRIVATE USE.
 THIS IS NOT FOR COMMERCIAL USAGE.
-RISK ON YOUR OWN FROM ANY FURTHER LEGAL CONSULT / CEASE & DESIST FROM OFFICIAL GAME DISTRUBUTOR WHEN HOSTING A W6W SERVER FOR "n-0" GAME UNDER INTERNATIONAL, AND "n-1" for JPN.
-DO NOT MESSAGE ME, REPO CONTRIBUTOR OR ANYONE HERE FOR SUPPORT ###
+RISK ON YOUR OWN FROM ANY FURTHER LEGAL CONSULT / CEASE & DESIST FROM OFFICIAL GAME DISTRUBUTOR WHEN HOSTING.
+DO NOT MESSAGE ME OR ANYONE HERE FOR SUPPORT ###

 ### Note : Since it's a private project at the moment, you're not allowed to leak, share, publish, making / provide any profit towards any services and usage for commercial purposes.
-Where implementing this specific repository source code being made into your own built, other than for own personal & private testing use is a discourage & dishonoured act.
-Any violation of the stated reasons will lead to responsibility from the actions made within our community and barred from any of future projects. ###
+Where implementing this specific source code being made into your own built for profitable activity, other than for own personal & private testing use is a dishonoured act.
+Future projects that we've planned to open source, will lead us to be demoralised. ###

-Minimalist Built for Open Source Forking, simplified with basic W6W functions who wants to start from scratch and build to your own standard preferences (Might affect minor function for modes running on W6W)
+### Reminder : ###

+This codebase project was uploaded as an incomplete built, on purposely.
+I will not entertain any requests from anyone who asked for the complete version or guidance.

+Some features will be not available while in game.
+To implement those missing types for functionality, you need to do fork and build on your own with knowledge.

 This repo is based on the original repo (https://github.com/ProjectAsakura/Bayshore)